Ahmed-Sami-NLP-Freelancer/graduation-project/README.md

 1. **problem**
    -We need a computer vision model that can detect if the driver has fainted, was distracted, or fell asleep.
    -The system should automate decisions to stop the vehicle in such situations.
-   -Example of the problem: https://www.youtube.com/watch?v=FiXanTH9sK8
+   -Example of the problem: [Youtube video](https://www.youtube.com/watch?v=FiXanTH9sK8)

 2. **Market Segmentation**
    -Targeting heavy transport owners or those who travel distances longer than 3 hours.